spacetelescope/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

 option setting up a log file for each run of the pipeline and a text file with the full traceback in case there is a crash.
 Notice that the ``import`` statement of the pipeline is within the multiprocessing block that gets called by every worker.
-This is to avoid a known memory leackage issue.
+This is to avoid a known memory leak.

 ::